Professor of Viola, Chamber Music, Managing Performance Stress

 Ms. Consiglio has received two of the three WSU College of Fine Arts Excellence in Achievement Awards.
 In 1994 she was awarded the Excellence in Teaching Award, in 2003 she received the Excellence in Special Fine Arts Endeavors Award and in August of 2007 she was awarded the Anita Jones Faculty Fellowship by the Dean of the College of Fine Arts.
 In 2008 the Board and Musicians of the Wichita Symphony Orchestra gave the prestigious Daniel J. Sevart Award for Community Service to Ms. Consiglio for her work with Chamber Music at the Barn.

-Consiglio is co-founder and Artistic Director of Chamber Music at the Barn in Wichita.
-CMATB presents 15 chamber music concerts and supports four educational music camps during June, July and September.
-Go to cmatb.org for concert and educational activities.
-This year Chamber Music at the Barn joyfully celebrates its 21st season.
-Consiglio has been recorded on 10 CMATB season CD’s.
+Consiglio was co-founder and Artistic Director of Chamber Music at the Barn in Wichita.
+CMATB presented 15 chamber music concerts and supported four educational music camps during the summer months through 2021.

 Orchestral playing positions of Ms. Consiglio’s students include the Chicago Civic Orchestra, Eugene Symphony, Oklahoma Philharmonic, Indianapolis Chamber Orchestra, Alabama Symphony, and the Minnesota Orchestra.
 Teaching positions achieved by her students include Pasadena Conservatory, Luther College, Northern Arizona University, and the University of Alabama.
 Many of her viola students have gone on to achieve additional degrees and further study at The Julliard School, Cleveland Institute of Music, Southern Methodist University, and the University of Minnesota.